starchildluke/centiskorch/src/content/nicknames/absol.md

 				<li><strong>Height</strong>: 3'11" or 1.2 m </li>
 				<li><strong>Weight</strong>: 103.6 lbs. or 47.0 kg</li>
 			</ul>
-			<p>Absol was introduced in Generation 3 with a prue Dark typing.
+			<p>Absol was introduced in Generation 3 with a pure Dark typing.
 Known as the Disaster Pokémon, it's a quadrupedal Pokémon with short white fur on its body, longer fur around its neck, and dark blue claws, tail, and a scythe-like horn.</p>
 			<p>Absol also has a Mega form which has wings and more fur on its paws (<a href="https://bulbapedia.bulbagarden.net/wiki/Absol_(Pok%C3%A9mon)#/media/File:0359Absol-Mega.png">image</a>).</p>
 		</div>